 For more information, please check our current program brochure for class information and to find out what other special programs are available for your child.

-Our reading programs are designed to get kids reading.
-We offer programs in the winter when kids spend a lot of time indoors and during the summer when school is not in session.
+Our reading programs are designed to get kids reading, thinking and using the library.
 Information will be posted as soon as it is available.

 View the Library Event Calendar to see all upcoming classes, programs and events.

-USC Library has great books for all grade levels!
+The USC Library has great books for all ages!

 Books Boys Will Like (And Girls Too!)